seniel98/SUMO2GRAL/README.md

 - `--base_directory`: The base directory for the project.
 - `--north`, `--south`, `--east`, `--west`: The coordinates of the bounding box.
 - `--epsg`: The EPSG code for the coordinate system to reproject the map to.
 (Must be different than EPSG:4326. **This is because GRAL does not support EPSG:4326.**) (Default:EPSG:3857)
 - `--process`: Specify the process to run.
-Choices are: map, buildings, weather, highway, gral, all.
+Choices are: map, buildings, buildings offline ,weather, highway, highway offline, gral, gral offline, all.
 (Note: All does not include gral)
 - `--map_name`: The name of the map file to be saved.
 - `--buildings_shp_file`: The name of the shapefile to be saved.
 - `--highways_shp_file`: The name of the shapefile to be saved.